 Each module of this tutorial will help you understand and do the work of college-level research.
 Through a series of examples, how-to videos, practice activities, and reflection questions, each section of the tutorial supports growth in different stages of curiosity-driven scholarship.
 Modules are designed to build upon one another, but each module can be used on its own.
-As a whole, this tutorial is meant to support your growth and development as a college student and engaged digital citizen.
+As a whole, this tutorial is meant to support your growth and development as a college student and engaged global digital citizen.

 The College-level Research tutorial is designed to help you build on the research strategies you already use.
 These modules are designed to teach you practices and ways of thinking about information that will allow you to:

 Visit the Instructor Guide to learn how to use the College-level Research Tutorial to support your course goals.

 LibKey Nomad is a browser extension that makes off-campus searching easier.
 While searching, you can quickly see which articles are available to you through UWM Libraries.
 LibKey Nomad works on publisher websites, PubMed, and even Wikipedia to connect you to scholarly resources.
 If UWM does not have the full text, LibKey Nomad will link you to Search@UW where you can make an InterLibrary Loan request.

 LibKey Nomad connects you to resources while preserving your privacy.
 No personal account is needed, and LibKey Nomad does not track users or store your ID after you close your browser.
 When you click on a LibKey Nomad link, it will take you to UWM's ePanther login and then straight on to the full-text article.
 After you login once, you won't have to login again until you close your browser.

 Check out the LibKey Nomad Technical FAQ or contact UWM's LibKey administrator, Lynne Jones.